Listen to this article

-This is the main fungal disease in olive groves.
+The Repilo (Fusicladium oleagineum) or olive leaf spot is the main fungal disease found in the olive grove.
 The annual costs for controlling it are quite high, at least in areas of medium to high relative humidity.

 The repilo disease is a fungus that develops on the upper side of the olive leaf, feeding off its living tissues.
 Infected leaves are dropped by the tree, causing serious defoliation that directly affects both the photosynthetic capacity and the exportation of minerals and photoassymilates, which negatively affects production.

 Therefore, repilo infections will occur in microclimate conditions with high ambient humidity and mild temperatures.
 These conditions occur mostly in spring and fall, in valleys with abundant fog, wetlands with high relative humidity.

 Although it might seem contradictory, rain is not what causes the infections; rain drops can drag away the spores before they culminate in infection.

 There are passive means of control, for example, pruning, that reduces density and thickness of the crown, thus promoting greater ventilation and reducing the relative humidity in the leaves.

 The classic method of prevention is treatment formulated with copper.

 Copper treatments are usually applied when the climatic conditions start to become favorable for the infections.
 Each farm is different, but in general it is typically around the start of fall in October, and at the beginning of spring in the month of April.